txesmi/Acknex-Scheduler-StateMachine/README.md

 The scheduler works over a static list of SCHEDULER_ITEM and loops through it calling every scheduled state function each frame.
 The list starts empty.
 The objects are added to the scheduler through 'schItemAdd' which adds a new SCHEDULER_ITEM to the list.
 The list items are deleted when their state function call returns NULL.
 The object can also be removed at the same time.

-It only need to include 'scheduler.h', set 'scheduler' function as 'on_frame' event and set 'schItemRemoveAll' as 'on_exit' event.
+It only needs to include 'scheduler.h', set 'scheduler' function as 'on_frame' event, and set 'schItemRemoveAll' as 'on_exit' event.
 You might, of course, call these functions differently. f.e: as a part of larger looping or closing functions.

 	#include <acknex.h>
 	#include "scheduler.h"